 Why new measures are needed

-We must take action now to help slow the virus’s spread and make sure the health system can continue supporting patients with COVID-19, influenza and many other needs.
+We all have a responsibility to slow the virus’s spread and make sure the health system can continue supporting patients with COVID-19, influenza and many other needs.

-There is a time lag between transmission and new case identification.
-This means the cases we see today were infected up to two weeks ago.
+There is a time lag between when people get infected and when new cases are identified.
+This means the cases we see today were infected up to 2 weeks ago.